-The big issue comes with how the United States Postal Service handles these funds.
-With most organizations (Corporate, Non-Profit and State Government), unclaimed funds are turned over to the state’s unclaimed funds office, where it is easy to search for your money.
-These funds will typically remain visible on that states website or on www.missingmoney.com until the money is claimed.
+The big issue comes with how the USPS handles these funds.
+With most organizations (corporate, non-profit, and state government), unclaimed funds are turned over to the state's unclaimed funds office, where it is easy to search for your money.
+These funds will typically remain visible on that state's website or on www.missingmoney.com until the money is claimed.
 With the USPS, at 24 months of inactivity, a notification is sent (USPS 16-7.3 Sample Add-Pos Non-Use Cancellation Notice).
-The entity has 30-60 days to collect their funds, (or renew the permit) or the money gets transferred into general ledger account where the money is considered income to the USPS.
-To make matters worse, these dormant permit accounts are deleted from POSTALONE! and archived 1 year from when the funds are transferred.
+The entity has 30-60 days to collect their funds (or renew the permit), or the money gets transferred into general ledger account, where the money is considered income to the USPS.
+To make matters worse, these dormant permit accounts are deleted from POSTALONE! and archived one year from when the funds are transferred.
 The only way to get this money back is to know what funds you had lost, then to go to that specific local postmaster or district for help.
 There is a procedure that can be followed to get access to the information, but the visibility is lost at the local level.

 The issue comes in with the auditing of the expenses and the management of the balances.
 We rarely see companies requesting postal statements and balance receipts of the funds utilized.
 To make matters worse, invoices typically give little or no detail or are difficult to decipher if you are not an expert in the mailing industry.
 Finally, very few clients check the detail of these invoices to know exactly what they are paying for.
 All this can lead to lost postage funds.